-While Salvation Army Christmas kettles can be found all across Canada, and around the world, each Christmas kettle location is organized and managed by a local Salvation Army unit.
-The funds raised stay in the community in which they were donated and are used to support local Salvation Army programs for people in need.
+While Salvation Army Christmas kettles can be found all across Canada, and around the world, each Christmas kettle location is organized and managed by the local Salvation Army unit.
+All funds raised within the community, stay in that community and are used to support local Salvation Army programs.

 What is the history of Salvation Army kettles?

-In 1891, Captain Joseph McFee wanted to help the help the vulnerable in San Francisco, especially during the Christmas season, but he didn’t know where to get funding to do so.
-He remembered, during his earlier days in Liverpool, England, seeing a large kettle where passengers of boats that docked nearby were able to toss coins to help the poor.
+In 1891, Captain Joseph McFee wanted to help the help the vulnerable in San Francisco, particularly during the Christmas season, but didn’t know where to get the necessary funding.
+He remembered from his earlier days in Liverpool, England, seeing a large kettle where passengers of docked boats tossed coins to help the poor.
 Captain McFee placed a similar pot at the Oakland Ferry Landing, and encouraged the public to “Keep the Pot Boiling.”
-He collected enough to host a Christmas dinner for the poor.
+He collected enough to host a Christmas dinner for the disadvantaged.